-10) A communal fire door separates the front and rear final exit doors from the main communal area.
+11) A communal fire door separates the front and rear final exit doors from the main communal area.
 The final exit doors are equipped with levered handle-operated exit system.
 These doors are regularly inspected by the Caretaking Teams as part of their routine checks.
-Any defective self-closing devices are replaced either by the Caretaking Teams or the in-house Repairs Teams
+Any defective self-closing devices are replaced either by the Caretaking Teams or the in-house Repairs Team.

-Communal doors with front and rear final exits doors.
+Communal doors with front and rear final exits doors with levered handles.

-11) There is a clear and safe exit out of the building via the two-ground floor exits.
+12) There is a clear and safe exit out of the building via the two-ground floor exits.